 Wallowa Lake (near the town of Joseph) is a favorite for many anglers, offering kokanee, rainbows and lake trout.
 Along the border with Idaho, Brownlee, Hells Canyon and Oxbow reservoirs (and the Snake River, which connects them) offer trout fishing as well as opportunities for warm-water species like crappie, bass, catfish and perch.

-If you go: Are you planning a fishing trip to Oregon?
+Are you planning a fishing trip to Oregon?
 First, you’ll need to secure a license, which you can purchase online or at official license agents around the state.
-You’ll also want to consult the detailed fishing resources available on the state’s official website MyODFD.com, including 2019 regulations for sport fishing and a host of educational resources.
+You’ll also want to consult the detailed fishing resources available on the state’s official website MyODFW.com, including the latest regulations for sport fishing and a host of educational resources.
 If you’re thinking about joining a charter or guided tour, check with Oregon.gov to ensure you’re booking with an officially registered guide.